Menguozi/Menguozi.github.io/_posts/GEM5/2016-5-31-Compile and debug parsec-3.0 in Red Hat.md

 ### Compile

-Uncompress the parsec-3.0 compressed file, and compile it using the following instruct:
+Decompress the parsec-3.0 compressed file, and compile it using the following instruct:

     sudo ./bin/parsecmgmt -a build